HOW TO BE AN INFORMED BUYER

-In terms of the property itself, ask for a full report on easements, zoning and surrounding property uses.
+In terms of the property itself, ask for a full report on easements, zoning and surrounding property uses, if you can look for property management services in Perth, visit https://www.investorsedge.com.au/perth-property-management/.
 Verify who provides utilities and whether the service has been adequate.
 Are there natural, geological, or environmental hazards affecting the real property or the business?

 Get a clear, itemized assessment of the remaining useful life of the business’s equipment, vehicles, fixtures, intangible assets, etc.

 Immerse yourself in learning about the industry, especially if it’s new to you.
 Without a broad understanding of the arena, it’s hard to research and understand the overall market for the company’s products or services, or the nature of the competition.

 Make sure you’re fully informed about any potential environmental hazards relating to substances or products involved in the business.
 Hazards may include such issues as contaminated soil or water, paint, solvents, fuel, formaldehyde, Asbestos Removal, radon gas, medical waste, and surface or underground storage tanks,

 The Risk and Responsibility are Ultimately Yours

 Ultimately, you need to ask these questions and more, and then evaluate the responses critically.
 If any answer seems off, don’t just take someone’s word–dig in more deeply and verify the accuracy of the answers you get.
 When you take over a business, you potentially accept significant liability for things that may have happened prior to your involvement, so your due diligence is vital, and no one will take it as seriously as you do.